Russia’s State TV Calls Trump Their ‘Agent’

 “But not between the presidents,” chimed in the host.

-Putin has expressed undisguised delight with the crusade led by Trump and his personal attorney Rudy Giuliani to whitewash Moscow’s interference in the U.S. elections and pin the blame on Kyiv.
-Last month, the Russian president smugly remarked, “Thank God no one is accusing us of interfering in the U.S. elections anymore.
+Putin has expressed undisguised delight with the crusade led by Trump and Giuliani to whitewash Moscow’s interference in the U.S. elections and pin the blame on Kyiv.
+Last month, the Russian president smugly remarked “Thank God no one is accusing us of interfering in the U.S. elections anymore.
 Now they’re accusing Ukraine.”

 The absurdity of such claims spawned by the Russian security services puts the hypocrisy of the Republicans on full display.
 The Kremlin, having argued for years that democracy is a sham and the West is devoid of morals and principles, can now showcase the GOP as its “Exhibit A.”

-Appearing on The Evening with Vladimir Soloviev in October, political scientist Dmitry Evstafiev argued that Trump has to destroy the Republican party in order to secure his own long-term survival.
-The impeachment proceedings seemed to expedite the process, with the GOP’s ongoing self-immolation for the sake of its “Dear Leader.”
+Appearing on The Evening With Vladimir Soloviev in October, political scientist Dmitry Evstafiev argued that Trump has to destroy the Republican Party in order to secure his own long-term survival.
+The impeachment proceedings seemed to expedite the process, with the GOP’s self-immolation for the sake of its “Dear Leader.”

 Appearing on Soloviev’s show, Semyon Bagdasarov, director of the Moscow-based Center for Middle Eastern and Central Asian Studies, exclaimed: “The United States is the enemy.
 It is our enemy.
 It is a hostile state that aims to destroy our country...
 We are at war!”